3 million movers

-There were an estimated 2.8 million internal migration moves to and from local authorities in England and Wales in the year ending June 2013, down 1.4% on the year ending June 2012.
+There were an estimated 3 million internal migration moves to and from local authorities in England and Wales in the year ending June 2014, up 5.1% on the year ending June 2013.
 Internal migration is defined as any move within the UK that crosses a local authority boundary, including moves to and from Scotland and Northern Ireland.

 The chart below shows that the peak age for internal migration was 19, the main age at which people leave home for study.

 Some areas gain from net migration, others lose out.
 The map show areas which had a net gain in the year ending June 2014 (blue) or a net loss (grey).